amazon-archives/aws-full-stack-template/workshop/readme.md

 Once the CloudFormation deployment is complete, check the status of the build in the [CodePipeline](https://console.aws.amazon.com/codesuite/codepipeline/pipelines) console.
 When that has succeeded, go back to the CloudFormation console, open the stack details page for your application, go to the **Outputs** table, and find the CloudFront URL.
 This is the public endpoint to your deployed application.
 Click the link to open and explore your brand-new Bookstore!

 Since this is a completely new instance of the application, your username and password that you used before in Step 1 won't work.
 Sign up for an account in your Bookstore, and test out the app!
 Test to make sure the email verification works,  and run through some of the use cases from before like search, cart, ordering, and best sellers.
+*Note: If you are having issues with the sign up page using Firefox, try using Chrome.*

 ### Section 2: Explore the backend